edelgrace/blog/content/post/2016-03-05-blogilates-beginners-workout-calendar-2-0-day-18.md

 ### Day 18: Lower Body

 Because I had to make up day 17 today, I broke the two workouts up throughout the day.
 But near the end of the day, I just did the last two videos all at once.
 This day's workout is surprisingly not that bad.
-I didn't have any trouble with the moves today which was&#8230; Weird but satisfying.
+I didn't have any trouble with the moves today which was...
+Weird but satisfying.

 ### Video 1: Pumped Up Cardio Warmup